 - Administration fees for certificate programs offered by UBC Extended Learning.

 - Courses and programs that are not UBC undergraduate or graduate credit courses.

 - Non-credit courses and certificate programs that are not UBC Extended Learning.

 - Sauder School of Business courses and programs, including but not limited to Executive Education, Summer Programs, Real Estate, Business Families, Ch’nook, Aboriginal Business, Diploma in Accounting and Diploma in Marketing and Sales.
-(Exceptions include Sauder School Continuing Business Studies approved courses and programs that were previously offered by UBC Extended Learning and Certificate in Digital Leadership or Certificate in Digital Communications Strategy approved courses).
+(Exceptions include Sauder School Continuing Business Studies approved courses and programs that were previously offered by UBC Extended Learning).

 - UBC MOOC courses offered by edX.